amazon-archives/aws-full-stack-template/README.md

 ## Overview

-The goal of the AWS Full-Stack Template is to provide a fully-functional web application that helps users accelerate building apps on AWS by providing an out-of-the-box template.
+The goal of AWS Full-Stack Template is to provide a fully-functional web application that helps users accelerate building apps on AWS by providing an out-of-the-box template.
 This template is production-ready and pre-loaded with best practices.
 Applications today have an increasing number of building blocks and infrastructure components, and AWS Full-Stack Template will help educate professionals and students alike to design software in a modern cloud computing world.
 With AWS Full-Stack Template, developers can create a cohesive, production-ready application on the cloud in minutes, allowing them to focus on building the pieces that matter and add value.

-The provided CloudFormation template automates the entire creation and deployment of the AWS Full-Stack Template.
+The provided CloudFormation template automates the entire creation and deployment of AWS Full-Stack Template.
 The template includes the following components:

 **Database components**